ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

    ```
    {:codeblock}

    **Note:** By default the script also inserts few rows of sample data.
-You can disable this by outcommenting the following line in the above script: `#bx wsk action invoke slackdemo/db2Setup -p mode "[\"sampledata\"]" -r`
+You can disable this by outcommenting the following line in the above script: `#ibmcloud wsk action invoke slackdemo/db2Setup -p mode "[\"sampledata\"]" -r`

 ## Load the conversation workspace
 In this part of the tutorial we are going to load a pre-defined workspace into the {{site.data.keyword.conversationshort}} service.